Northeastern-Electric-Racing/Odyssey-Definitions/README.md

 #### NetField

 Within the `fields` member of a Message object, there is a list of NetField objects.
 Think 1 MQTT Topic per NetField.
 Each NetField has the following members:
 - `name`, string of the message topic name, e.g. `The/Topic/Name`.
 Going 3 levels of slashes is usually preferred, don't put trailing slashes.
+The first level (in the above case `The`, is the name of the node sending the can message).
   - To embed live Point values in `name`, include point indices (from 1) in the name.
 Ex. `"Hello/{1}/World/{2}/Status"`
 - `unit`, string of the unit of the data, e.g. `mph`
 - `doc`, a short string with a human readable info about the topic